 Public and stakeholder engagement

-An online public consultation on a draft of the strategy will be held by spring 2020.
-Stakeholders will also be consulted in fall 2019 and spring 2020.
+An online public consultation on a draft of the strategy will be held by fall 2020.
+Stakeholders were consulted in fall 2019.

-The forest strategy is scheduled to be completed and published in the fall of 2020.
+The forest strategy is scheduled to be completed and published in January 2021.